bcbio/bcbio-nextgen/docs/contents/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The pipeline requires access to reference genomes, including the raw
 FASTA sequence and pre-built indexes for aligners.
-For human genomes, the
-automated installer provides hg19 and GRCh37 1000 genomes references as
+The automated installer
+will install reference files and indexes for commonly used genomes (see the
+:ref:`upgrade-install` documentation for command line options).
+For human,
+GRCh37 and hg19, we use the 1000 genome references provided in the
-provided in the `GATK resource bundle`_.
+`GATK resource bundle`_.

-:ref:`data-requirements` section describes the expected layout of
+You can use pre-existing data and reference indexes by pointing bcbio-nextgen at
-`Galaxy .loc files`_ pointing to the actual sequence and index
+these resources.
+We use the `Galaxy .loc files`_ approach to describing the
-files.
+location of the sequence and index data, as described in
+:ref:`data-requirements`.
+This does not require a Galaxy installation since the
+installer sets up a minimal set of ``.loc`` files.
+It finds these by identifying

-The pipeline identifies the root ``galaxy`` directory, in which it
+the root ``galaxy`` directory, in which it expects a ``tool-data`` sub-directory
-expects a ``tool-data`` sub-directory with the ``.loc`` files, in two
+with the ``.loc`` files.
+It can do this in two ways:
-ways:

 - Using the directory of your ``bcbio-system.yaml``.
 This is the
-  default mechanism setup by the automated installer.
+  default mechanism setup by the automated installer and requires no additional
+  work.

 - From the path specified by the ``galaxy_config`` option in your
   ``bcbio-system.yaml``.
 If you'd like to move your system YAML file,
   add the full path to your ``galaxy`` directory here.
+This is useful if you
+  have a pre-existing Galaxy installation with reference data.

+To manually make genomes available to bcbio-nextgen, edit the individual
+``.loc`` files with locations to your reference and index genomes.
+You need to
+edit ``sam_fa_indices.loc`` to point at the FASTA files and then any genome
+indexes corresponding to aligners you'd like to use (for example:
+``bwa_index.loc`` for bwa and ``bowtie2_indices.loc`` for bowtie2).
+The database
+key names used (like ``GRCh37`` and ``mm10``) should match those used in the
+``genome_build`` of your sample input configuration file.

 .. _Galaxy .loc files: http://wiki.galaxyproject.org/Admin/NGS%20Local%20Setup